Create a middleware filter

 public void MessageConfigured<TMessage>(IConsumePipeConfigurator configurator) where TMessage : class { var specification = new MessageFilterPipeSpecification<TMessage>();

-configurator.AddPipeSpecification(specification); }}Create the generic specification
+configurator.AddPipeSpecification(specification); }}Create a generic specification

 public class MessageFilterPipeSpecification<T> : IPipeSpecification<ConsumeContext<T>> where T : class{ public void Apply(IPipeBuilder<ConsumeContext<T>> builder) { var filter = new MessageFilter<T>();